NickJAllen/java-helpers.nvim/README.md

 The plugin exposes a single user command: :JavaHelpersNewFile.

 ### **1\.
-Interactive Creation (Recommended)**
+Interactive Creation **

 Run the command without any arguments.
-This opens an interactive selection list (using vim.ui.select) for you to choose the type, and then prompts you for the name.
+This opens an interactive selection list (using vim.ui.select) for you to choose one of the template, and then prompts you for the name.

 :JavaHelpersNewFile